seanotoole03/WNTR/README.md

 * Estimate CPS network resilience using spectral gap and connectivity
 * Assign network controls and modify or delete controls through CPS node functions
 * Automatically generate CPS networks based on hydraulic network models
+* 2025 v1 WNTRGoop release adds initial demonstration of use of WNTR+CPS and python-based MODBUS, EIP, Serial traffic generation modules in replicating/paralleling the 2024 Ukraine FrostyGoop attacks

 Installation
 --------------

 The latest release of WNTR+CPS can only be installed manually from this codebase, and requires running in a virtual environment to overwrite core WNTR library functions it has modified.